Canon 50D vs Hasselblad X1D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the X1D have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So how do things add up?
 Is the Canon 50D better than the Hasselblad X1D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.